boyin96/personal-website/content/publication/example1/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *2021 IEEE Global Communications Conference (GLOBECOM)*
-publication_short: In *ICW*
+publication_short: In *2021 GLOBECOM*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The emergence of 5G brings unprecedented possibilities for deploying the anticipated Industrial Internet of Things (IIoT).
+To achieve high density connectivity with multiple services in 5G empowered IIoT, we consider the non-orthogonal network slicing in this work.
+In particular, we jointly utilize network slicing to incorporate two different types of services and exploit non-orthogonal multiple access (NOMA) to maximize the number of total devices that can be accessed to the system.
+We formulate the connectivity maximization problem as a mixed-integer nonlinear programming (MINLP) by jointly optimizing the transmit power and device-subcarrier association.
+To tackle the intractable MINLP, we first transform it into a mixed-integer linear programming (MILP) and then reduce the MILP by devising a simple but effective transmit power allocation scheme.
+Thereafter, we propose a low-complexity best-effort pairing (BEP) algorithm to solve the reduced MILP.
+By comprehensive simulations, we find that our proposed BEP significantly outperforms the benchmark schemes.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: